Cultural Tribes Near Murchison Falls National Park

 They have a unique naming tradition called Empaako, where people are given special praise names alongside their given names.
 The Banyoro are known for growing crops such as bananas, coffee, and cassava, and also keep cattle.

-In the past, the tribes around the park depended on its natural resources for survival.
-They hunted, fished, and gathered herbs for medicine.
-But in 1952, when the area was declared a national park, they were restricted from entering or using the park’s resources.
+In the past, the tribes around the park depended on its natural resources for survival, hunting, fishing, and gathering herbs for medicine.
+In 1952, when the area was declared a national park, they were restricted from entering or using its resources.

 This caused problems such as human-wildlife conflict, as some people tried to enter the park illegally for food or farming.